Sonia-96/MyStudyNotes/Network & Security/Network.md

 # 6 Network Layer 2: Control Plane

+Many modern networks use centralized controller to collect the information from routers and come up with routing palns for the network.
+This is usually runnign a software program, so this approach is called "Software Defined Networking (SDN)".

-Modern networks use "Software Defined Networking" (SDN) to come up with the routing plans.
+Modern networks use  (SDN) to come up with the routing plans.

 ## Routing Algorithms

+Routing algorithms are to find a good path from senders to receivers through the network of routers.
+Typically, a good path is the one that has the least cost.

-1. use Dijkstra's algorithm to find the shortest path to each IP address - "single source shortest path"
+"single source shortest path" algorithm

+### The "Link-State" Algorithm (Dijkstra's Algorithm)

+Each node knows the cost to all nodes linked to it, so it can run Dijkstra's Algorithm locally.

 - only store first edge in each path in my forwarding table
-   - OSPF:
+- OSPF protocol

+### Distance Vector Algorithm (Bellman Ford)

-2. Bellman-Ford algorithm: keep track of the shortest distance and the neighbor that's the first hop on the route
+Bellman-Ford algorithm: keep track of the shortest distance and the neighbor that's the first hop on the route
 $$
 dist(x, y) = min_{n in neighbors}( cost(x, neighbor) + dist(neighbor, y))
 $$
 each node store "distance vector".

 send DV to neighbors, and they will update DV with improved distances.

 If table changes, send updated DB to neighbors.

 each node only need to know their distance to neighbors.

 ## Autonomous System